 Address: 10116 NE 185th St, Bothell, WA 98011

 Street parking is available and there is also a church parking lot across the street.
 City Hall in the opposite direction half a block also has a parking garage.

-As of 12/17/2021, proof of vaccination status and masks are required.
+No proof of vaccination required and as of 03/12/2022, masks are optional.
 You can breathe easy though, the studio is heated to a normal room temperature, there is plenty of airflow, and lots of room to space out.